 The campaign generating the most expenses and the least ROI is the least targeted, it is the campaign created for the interstitial in CPM.
 We will therefore focus on it to see how to bring it back on track.

 By zooming in on this specific campaign we realize that it is itself cannibalized by a location that takes the vast majority of the budget.

 One zone spent $21 without generating any sales.
 This means that 63% of the budget for this campaign went to a non-performing location.
 If we take all the expenses together, this represents almost 27% of the overall budget.
 So we decide to cut the site immediately.

-We could repeat this methodology at will by presenting you all the sorting we have done on each dimension (device, type of connection...) and on each campaign.
-However this would make this case study unnecessarily long.
+We could repeat this methodology at will by presenting you all the sorting we have done on each dimension (device, type of connection...) and each campaign.
+However, this would make this case study unnecessarily long.
 Just know that this manual sorting and funnel method has been repeated on all the dimensions of the campaigns, as well as on all the campaigns.

 Step 2.2 The transition to profitability.

 In this optimization phase, the next step was the transition to profitability, including iterations of the optimizations already described in the previous section.

 If we look at what is happening from a macro point of view we see a cross phenomenon: volume goes down and profitability goes up.
 In other words, targeting becomes more precise, we focus on higher-value populations, which has the effect of lowering the volume received but actually increasing profitability.

 To be more concrete, we can see that immediately after the first series of optimizations (which took place on May 8), the print volume drops drastically, but almost simultaneously the profitability rises.
 Except for the 11th day, which is really exceptional, from the 10th we enter a phase of profitability.
 More importantly, if we look at the average number of transactions per day, we still have between 3 and 4 conversions per day even though the number of printings has been divided by 4.